Immunization Information for Healthcare Professionals

 Immunization

-The goal of the immunization program is to offer protection against vaccine-preventable diseases in order to attain a high level of immunity that will prevent outbreaks.
+The goal of immunization programs is to offer protection against vaccine-preventable diseases in order to decrease harm and transmission.

 Community Vaccine Provider Responsibilities